renderorange/weather-api/README.txt

 The authorization header string to validate against.

+## config.environment

+Whether the api is running on development or production.
+If development, the pigpio-mock library will be used to mock the data from the Raspberry Pi pins.

+## config.pins.temperature

+The pin to read the temperature value from.

+## config.pins.humidity

+The pin to read the humidity value from.

+## config.pins.pressure

+The pin to read the pressure value from.

 # DEPENDENCIES

 This project is built using nodejs and utilizes both deconstructing assignment and template literals from ES6.
 Because of this, the latest (or newer) nodejs is recommended.